joycatch/xiaomi-mi-body-composition-scale-2/README.md

 ![alt text](https://github.com/RobertWojtowicz/miscale2garmin/blob/master/pic/settings.png)

 ## 3. Preparing your linux system / Raspberry Pi
-- Minimum hardware requirements: 1 CPU, 512 MB RAM, 2 GB HDD and a network connection which means that this can run on a Raspberry Pi
 - Update your system and then install following modules which the script requires:

 ```